wedel/TorHS_SpeedDating/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE, see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE, see [LICENSE](LICENSE) file for details.